This is Me Not Wasting My Cancer

 My prognosis is good and odds are, I'll live a long and healthy life.

-I finished treatment two months ago and have been working on nutrition and fitness.
+I finished treatment in April 2019 and have been working on nutrition and fitness.
 My stamina is back, I feel like my old self, and my happy has returned.

 In spite of that good news, I learned some lessons I didn't really care to learn.
 I learned that, in the U.S., having a health crisis like cancer is expensive.
 Very, very expensive.
 With many Americans choosing higher deductibles as a way to make high health insurance premiums a bit more affordable, it's a big hit in the family finances.
 In fact, cancer patients are twice as likely to declare bankruptcy as the general public.
 The toxic financial stress that many cancer patients experience - right here in our community - is disheartening.